mehmetartun/CSEN268-F24/README.md

 [Table of Contents](/toc.md)

-## Lecture 16 - Firebase Authentication - Google SignIn and Email SignIn
+## Lecture 16 - Firebase Authentication - Apple SignIn, Google SignIn and Email SignIn
-We implement raw Firebase Authentication with Google SignIn and Email SignIn.
+We implement raw Firebase Authentication with Apple SignIn, Google SignIn and Email SignIn.
 We remove all dependencies from the project:
 - Firebase Storage
 - Firebase Messaging
 - Google Maps